1. Where is the Foothills Regional Landfill Located?

 7. Is there any free recycling taking place at the Landfill?

 Yes, the Landfill serves as a free collection centre for tires (no rims), used oil, oil filters, oil jugs, antifreeze, household hazardous waste, paint, pesticide containers (must be triple rinsed), cell phones, cell phone batteries, fluorescent light bulbs, and grass.
+Large commercial volumes are sometimes surcharged, so, its best to call ahead of time if you have large volumes of these materials.

-8. What E-waste products are accepted?
+8. What electronic waste products are accepted?

 Computers, keyboards, mouse, cables, speakers, monitors, printers (under 1000 kg’s), laptops, notebooks, tablets, and TV’s

-9. What is not accepted as E-waste?
+9. What is not accepted as electronic waste?

 DVD players, VCR’s, stereos, label makers, calculators, and digital photo frames etc.